 Intranasal tumor, more common in older dogs

-Palate disorder, usually manifests in young dogs or puppies
+Palate disorder such as cleft palate usually manifests in young dogs or puppies

 Clear discharge and sneezing without other symptoms should be monitored to see if it resolves on its own.
-Supportive care such as humidifying the air, providing immune system boosters, rest, and plenty of fluids will help comfort your dog and aid in their recovery.
+Supportive care such as humidifying the air, providing immune system boosters in the form of supplements, rest, and plenty of fluids will help comfort your dog and aid in their recovery.
 If allergies are present, antihistamines, corticosteroids, or allergy shots may be recommended by your veterinarian.
 Medications are also available from your veterinarian for kennel cough if symptoms worsen or linger.

-While nasal discharge and sneezing is not uncommon in dogs and usually does not indicate serious disorder, monitoring of your dog’s condition for other signs of illness and assessment of possible cause of the discharge is necessary to ensure your dog receives appropriate treatment to relieve their condition.
+While nasal discharge and sneezing are not uncommon in dogs and usually do not indicate a serious problem, monitoring of your dog’s condition for other signs of illness and assessment of possible cause of the discharge is necessary to ensure your dog receives appropriate treatment.
 Veterinary care may be necessary to treat growths in the nasal passages, blockages, foreign bodies, or other infections.
 Allergies and viral infections can usually be supported at home with veterinary-prescribed medications or natural medications appropriate for dogs.